CheeseCake87/CheeseCake87/markdown/2023-08-07_github-and-obsidian-with-the-help-of-python.md

 ```
-Publish = True
+Publish: True
-Date = 2023-08-07 10:14:32 +0100
+Date: 2023-08-07 10:14:32 +0100
-Title = GitHub and Obsidian with the help of Python
+Title: "GitHub and Obsidian with the help of Python"
-Description = I explain how I used a small amount of Python
+Description: "I explain how I used a small amount of Python
 to take most of the pain out of committing my Obsidian markdown
-library to GitHub.
+library to GitHub."
 ```

-At the time of writing this Obsidian sync, the service that Obsidian offers to allow you to synchronise all your notes between computers is $10 a month (if you choose a monthly commitment) This price is shown to me with a geolocation of the UK, so it may be different in your country.
+At the time of writing this Obsidian sync, the service that Obsidian offers to allow you to synchronize all your notes between computers costs $10 a month (if you choose a monthly commitment).
+This price is shown to me with a geolocation of the UK, so it may be different in your country.

-There are far too many SaaS (Software as a Service) products to pay for these days, it's annoying.
-I paid £10 for an online SVG animation application about 2 weeks ago to be able to export the animation in a different format - *arrh,* I get people should get paid for their software, but it can get annoying; I know - I know, "don't use it then" you're probably saying.
-Well, this is that effort.
+There are far too many SaaS (Software as a Service) products to pay for these days; it's annoying.
+I paid £10 for an online SVG animation application about 2 weeks ago to be able to export the animation in a different format.
+I understand that people should get paid for their software, but it can get annoying.
+I know - I know, "don't use it then," you're probably saying.
+Well, this is my effort.

-The goal here is to get my software note-taking much better and Obsidian is perfect for that.
+The goal here is to improve my software note-taking, and Obsidian is perfect for that.
 I'm also on GitHub all the time, and storing all my notes on a private repo seems like a good idea to me.
-The Problem is Obsidian has no Git management.
-I suppose this is a tactical move for you to buy their storage.
-Which is fair enough.
+The problem is Obsidian has no Git management.
+I suppose this is a tactical move for you to buy their storage, which is fair enough.

-My solution is to use Python with subprocess to do a block of git commands to push and pull from GitHub.
-You'll need to have git installed for this, obviously.
+My solution is to use Python with subprocess to execute a block of Git commands to push and pull from GitHub.
+You'll need to have Git installed for this, obviously.

 **For people that want to steam ahead, here's the code:**